MatteoMagri/Mandelpy/README.md

 # Mandelpy

-A python library for explore the Mandelbrot Set
+A python library for exploring the Mandelbrot Set

 ## Getting Started